LF-Decentralized-Trust/project-proposals/mechanical.md

 ## Bringing in an existing repository

-By default Hyperledger will create a new respository for you to start from but if you have an existing GitHub repo you would like to bring to your proposed project you have the option to request for that repo to be reused instead.
+By default LF Decentralized Trust will create a new respository for you to start from but if you have an existing GitHub repo you would like to bring to your proposed project you have the option to request for that repo to be reused instead.
 This is however only possible if every